logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/cluster_creation.md

 Select the *Instance type* (5) and *Local storage* (6) size for the cluster *Head node*.

+Optional: Specify a [customer-managed encryption key](https://cloud.google.com/compute/docs/disks/customer-managed-encryption) to be used for encryption of local storage.
+The key has to be specified using the format: `projects/PROJECT_ID/locations/REGION/keyRings/KEY_RING/cryptoKeys/KEY`.
+Note that your project needs to be configured to allow usage of the key.
+This can be achieved by executing the gcloud command below.
+Refer to the GCP documentation for more details: [Protect resources by using Cloud KMS keys](https://cloud.google.com/compute/docs/disks/customer-managed-encryption#before_you_begin).

+    gcloud projects add-iam-policy-binding KMS_PROJECT_ID \
+      --member serviceAccount:service-PROJECT_NUMBER@compute-system.iam.gserviceaccount.com \
+      --role roles/cloudkms.cryptoKeyEncrypterDecrypter

-Enter the name of the bucket in which the hopsworks cluster will store its data in *Cloud Storage Bucket* (7)
+Enter the name of the bucket in which the hopsworks cluster will store its data in *Cloud Storage Bucket* (8)

 !!! warning
     The bucket must be empty and must be in a region accessible from the region in which the cluster is deployed.